iambumblehead/clak/README.md

-Clak parses csv values to return internationalized messages in a "lazy" manner, mostly for server applications sending language-specific responses.
-An innovative base and default-values system from [nanostores][2] with [@nanostores/i18n][3] is loosely followed,
+`clak` parses csv values to return internationalized messages in a "lazy" manner, mostly for server applications sending language-specific responses,
  * operates on csv values,
- * enforces in-code default langugage values ala nanostores,
+ * enforces in-code default language values à la [nanostores/i18n,][3]
  * anticipates predictable, [unity-style csv file format,][1]
  * provides a flat key-value interface using no namespaces,
  * less than 100 lines of code and no dependencies,